 It took me a couple of years to learn and see that her parents (married for many years on paper) had a love for each other but didn’t actually love each other.

 Those with maturity and relationship experience, will understand what I mean, it wasn’t something I was happy to discover, as it dented my picture of them, thinking they were a long-term ‘loving’ married couple.

-That in addition to find out that it had been years since they celebrated their wedding anniversary, as other couples do.
+That, in addition to finding out that it had been years since they celebrated their wedding anniversary, as other couples do.